 WRTA, like public transportation systems across the country, provides its services with the assistance of local, state and federal funding.
 Fares paid by riders are not sufficient to cover the costs of operation or the capital facilities and equipment required.
 WRTA receives local funding from a ¼% sales tax approved by Mahoning County voters in November 2008.
 This tax became effective on April 1, 2009.

 WRTA is governed by a seven-member Board of Trustees, which meets on the last Thursday of each month, except during November and December.
 This meeting is held at The WRTA Board Room, 604 Mahoning Avenue in Youngstown.

 Meetings are open to the public.
 If you would like to voice a comment or concern, you must sign in prior to the meeting.
 Any individual or representative of a group may have two minutes to address the board regarding any given topic on the agenda.

-Click here for the current, tentative agenda for the next WRTA Board of Trustees meeting.
+Click here for the current, tentative agenda for the latest Board meeting.

 |Judy Rodriguez||Director of Transportation|

 WRTA offers interior and exterior transit bus advertising on its full size fixed route buses.
 It is an economical way to help get your message across to thousands of people in Youngstown and surrounding communities.
 WRTA also provides advertising opportunities on its LTV vehicles throughout Mahoning County, with limited reach into Trumbull and Columbiana Counties.